400 North Capitol Street, NW

 - Local 202.783.3870

 Perpetually increasing prescription drug prices ravage everyday Americans.
 Specifically, name-brand prices outpace inflation by about 50%, largely due to government-protected market power.
-A beacon of hope for reducing drug prices are the generic and biosimilar drug industries, which produces existing brand drugs and biologics drugs through distinctly cheaper methods.
+A beacon of hope for reducing drug prices are the generic and biosimilar drug industries, which produces existing brand drugs and biologics drugs cheaply.
 But big Pharma doesn’t want competition, so it does everything it can to block generic and biosimilar innovation.
 The CREATES Act, H.R.
 2212, solves a loophole commonly abused by big pharmaceutical companies for unlawful market advantages in the emerging generics and biosimilars markets.

 Existing drug companies exploit the Food and Drug Administration’s (FDA’s) Abbreviated New Drug Application (ANDA) requirements for FDA approval of competitive generic and biosimilar products.
 This is an unlawful tactic to increase market-power.
 Biosimilars are a type of biologic drug – drugs manufactured from living cells – that mimic both the composition and the function of an existing biologic drug but employ cheaper production processes.
 Tragically, established producers prevent aspiring competitors from completing ANDA.